CygnusDAO/core/README.md

 1) **Liquidity Providers**.
 Any user who is already providing liquidity in DeFi can benefit from the protocol, as they can now borrow against their liquidity.
 Platforms like Compound Finance or Aave provide a similar service but for tokens only (i.e. deposit ETH, borrow USDc).
 Cygnus is a protocol designed specifically for Liquidity Providers, with the aim to incentivize users to keep providing liquidity in Decentralized Exchanges.

 2) **Stablecoin holders.** By lending stablecoins to liquidity providers, lenders earn an APY in stablecoins that is more akin to the higher APY's found in DeFi across the more volatile assets.
-Each lending pool in Cygnus is connected to a DEX amd the interest rate paid by borrowers is relative to the pool's APR.
+Each lending pool in Cygnus is connected to a DEX and the interest rate paid by borrowers is relative to the pool's APR.
 This is why Cygnus can provide higher stablecoin yields than some other borrowing/lending platforms who are isolated from DEXes with liquidity mining rewards/trading fees.

 # **Protocol Features**